ColdFusion Server Security Report [example.com]

 Tomcat 7 Vulnerability

-The version of Tomcat 7 you are running contains security vulnerabilities that are fixed in Tomcat Version 7.0.74 or greater.
-If you are running Adobe ColdFusion 10 install update 19+, for ColdFusion 11 install update 8+ to update Tomcat to 7.0.68 (Expect a Tomcat update to 7.0.74 or greater in a future ColdFusion update).
+The version of Tomcat 7 you are running contains security vulnerabilities that are fixed in Tomcat Version 7.0.91 or greater.

 Session Cookies are not marked HTTPOnly